Mead Art Museum: Rotherwas Room

 The Rotherwas Room is an English Jacobean-style room currently in the Mead Art Museum, in Amherst College.

 It was originally installed in the estate of the Bodenham family called Rotherwas Court, in Herefordshire, England, as part of the country house where the family lived.
 It was commissioned by Sir Roger Bodenham sometime after 1600 and completed in 1611.
 Some of the room's most prominent aspects include a carved oak mantelpiece and walnut wall panelling.
 The room originally functioned as a parlor, where families would dine privately or entertain guests informally.

 In 1945, Herbert L. Pratt bequeathed the room to the college.
 It had been previously installed in his Neo-Jacobean House "The Braes," in Glen Cove, Long Island.
 Although the wall panelling and the mantelpiece of the original room remain, no specific records of the furniture or the ceiling design of this room in the original Rotherwas Court house have been found.

 Programs

 The Mead hosts free programs throughout the academic school year for the Amherst College and Pioneer Valley community.
-Regular events include exhibition openings, regular Saturday student-led tours, Study At the Mead, a time during Finals and Midterms Weeks where the Mead has food and desks in the galleries for studying, and Community Day, a day of free artmaking, tours, and programs for all.
+Regular events include exhibition openings, Saturday student-led tours, Study At the Mead during Finals and Midterms Weeks with food and desks in the galleries, and Community Day, with artmaking and tours.
 The Mead regularly updates the Mead website, the Mead Facebook page, and the Mead Instagram with the latest events.